youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 Classify email as spam or not, To identify whether the patient is healthy or not, and so on.

-### Q8: Explain briefly batch gradient descent, stochastic gradient descent, and mini-batch gradient descent? and what are the pros and cons for each of them? ###
+### Q8: Explain briefly batch gradient descent, stochastic gradient descent, and mini-batch gradient descent. and what are the pros and cons for each of them? ###

 Gradient descent is a generic optimization algorithm cable for finding optimal solutions to a wide range of problems.
 The general idea of gradient descent is to tweak parameters iteratively in order to minimize a cost function.

 Batch Gradient Descent:
-In Batch Gradient descent the whole training data is used to minimize the loss function by taking a step towards the nearest minimum by calculating the gradient (the direction of descent)
+In Batch Gradient descent the whole training data is used to minimize the loss function by taking a step toward the nearest minimum by calculating the gradient (the direction of descent)

 Pros:
 Since the whole data set is used to calculate the gradient it will be stable and reach the minimum of the cost function without bouncing (if the learning rate is chosen cooreclty)